Buddhist ethics: Capital punishment

 Chapter 26, the final chapter of the Dhammapada, states "Him I call a brahmin who has put aside weapons and renounced violence toward all creatures.
 He neither kills nor helps others to kill".
-These sentences are interpreted by many Buddhists (especially in the West) as an injunction against supporting any legal measure which might lead to the death penalty.
-However, almost throughout history, countries where Buddhism has been the official religion (which have included most of the Far East and Indochina) have practiced the death penalty.
+These sentences are interpreted by many Buddhists as an injunction against supporting any legal measure which might lead to the death penalty.
+Historically, many Buddhists opposed the death penalty including Nāgārjuna who advised King Udayi to treat criminals with compassion.

+However, throughout history, many countries where Buddhism has been the official religion have had their leaders enforce the death penalty.
 One exception is the abolition of the death penalty by the Emperor Saga of Japan in 818.
 This lasted until 1165, although in private manors executions conducted as a form of retaliation continued to be performed.